Budget Tuition Plan (BTP)

 By using direct debits to your checking account, the BTP allows you to divide your cost into 4 monthly installments instead of paying one lump sum by the tuition payment deadline date.

-As a result of evolving tuition and fee models causing a cost variation each semester, participants will need to enroll in the plan per semester.
+As a result of evolving tuition and fee models causing a cost variation each semester, participants will need to enroll in the plan each semester.

-The Budget Tuition Plan is not available for Summer terms.
+The Budget Tuition Plan is not available for summer or winter sessions.

 Students, 18 years of age or older, may apply online each academic semester through their Hokie SPA, or if under 18 years of age, their BTP authorized payer may submit a paper application.